Skip to content

 const username = (document.getElementById('username') as HTMLInputElement).value;

-const password = (document.getElementById('password') as HTMLInputElement).value;
+const pin = (document.getElementById('pin') as HTMLInputElement).value;

-await client.register(username, password);
+await client.register(username, pin);

 });